Asymptotically Efficient Distributed Estimation With Exponential Family Statistics: Introduction

 {\bf Consistency under distributed observability}: Under \emph{global observability}\footnote{Global observability means that for every pair of different parameter values, the corresponding probability measures induced on the aggregate or collective agent observation set are \emph{distinguishable}.
 For setups involving exponential families distinguishability is aptly captured by strict positivity of the Kullback-Liebler (KL) divergence between the corresponding measures, see Assumption~\ref{ass:globobs} for details.} of the multi-agent sensing model and \emph{mean connectivity} of the inter-agent communication-collaboration network, our distributed estimation approach is shown to yield strongly consistent parameter estimates at each agent.
 Conversely, it may be readily seen that the conditions of global observability and mean network connectivity are in fact necessary for obtaining consistent parameter estimates in our distributed information-collaboration setup.
 Indeed, global observability is the minimal requirement for consistency even in centralized estimation, whereas, in the absence of network connectivity, there may be locally unobservable agent-network components which, under no circumstance, will be able to generate consistent parameter estimates.
-Interestingly, the above leads to the following characterization of \emph{distributed observability}: distributed observability, i.e., the minimal structural conditions on the sensing and communication models such that there exists a distributed estimation scheme leading to consistent parameter estimates at each network agent, is equivalent to global observability and mean network connectivity.

-{\bf Asymptotic efficiency}: Under the same conditions of distributed observability, the proposed distributed estimation approach is shown to be asymptotically efficient.
-In other words, in terms of asymptotic convergence rate, the local agent estimates are as good as the optimal centralized, i.e., they all achieve asymptotic covariance equal to the inverse of the centralized Fisher information rate.
+{\bf Asymptotic efficiency}: Under the same conditions of global observability of the multi-agent sensing model and mean connectivity of the inter-agent communication-collaboration network, the proposed distributed estimation approach is shown to be asymptotically efficient.
+In other words, in terms of asymptotic convergence rate, the local agent estimates are as good as the optimal centralized\footnote{The term centralized estimator refers to a hypothetical fusion center based estimator that has access to all agent observations at all times.}, i.e., the local estimates achieve asymptotic covariance equal to the inverse of the centralized Fisher information rate.
 The key point to note here is that the above optimality holds as long as the mean communication network is connected irrespective of how sparse the link realizations are.